scottrogowski/code2flow/README.md

 ![Version 1.0.0](https://img.shields.io/badge/version-1.0.0-brightgreen) ![Build passing](https://img.shields.io/badge/build-passing-brightgreen) ![Coverage 100%](https://img.shields.io/badge/coverage-100%25-brightgreen) ![License MIT](https://img.shields.io/badge/license-MIT-green])

 > #### Updates from May 2021
-> - I've entered into a contract with a generous sponsor to update code2flow.
+> - I've entered into a contract with a generous sponsor, the [Sider Corporation](https://siderlabs.com), to update code2flow.
 > - This version runs Python3.
 Javascript support has been dropped temporarily.
 If you want javascript support for pre-ES6 projects, check out commit 258952d7123f946d320a83de3af75e7b96ea1a45.
 > - Going forward, in addition to JS, expect support for PHP8, & Ruby3
 > - The domain, code2flow.com is unrelated to this project and as far as I can tell through the internet archive, they launched their service after this repository was created.
 I've never heard anything from them and it doesn't appear like they use anything from here.